genesiscloud/terraform-provider-genesiscloud/docs/data-sources/images.md

 Required:

 - `type` (String) Filter by the kind of image.
-  - The value must be one of: ["base-os" "preconfigured" "snapshot"].
+  - The value must be one of: ["base-os" "cloud-image" "preconfigured" "snapshot"].

 Optional: